 You’ve lovingly nurtured, cared and invested money into them, so it’s no wonder many people find it hard to say goodbye to their plants when it’s time to move house.

-With Grace Removals, you don’t have to say goodbye to your plants.
-Relocating your plants local moves is a routine matter and normally presents few difficulties.
+With Grace, you don’t have to say goodbye to your plants.
+Relocating your plants on a local move is a routine matter and normally presents few difficulties.
 However, when it comes to long distance moves, things can get a little tricky so it’s important to be prepared.

 That being said, with a little preparation, many of your plants have a good chance to not only survive the move but thrive in their new environment.
 Give your plants the best chance with these tips:

 - Prune back any excess foliage where possible.

 - Tie/bind together any branches that overhang their respective bases.
 This will minimise the chance of ‘snapping’ when travelling.